michaelroland/wdnas-dl2100-kernel/modules/README.md

 module build script.

 Each module must consist of a directory with a sub-directory <samp>src/</samp>.
-The sub-directory <samp>src/</samp> is expected to contain the Makefile for building the module.
-The targeted kernel release is passed in the variable
+This sub-directory is expected to contain the Makefile for building the module.
-<samp>BUILD\_KERNEL</samp>.
+The targeted kernel release is passed in the variable <samp>BUILD\_KERNEL</samp>.

 ### List of required modules